 Private Automatic Branch eXchange, the telephone switch local to the company.

-The average amount of time customers are willing to wait before abandoning the queue.
+The amount of time a customer is willing to wait before abandoning the queue.

 The organizational process of creating and maintaining a plan.